mafintosh/protein/README.md

 var url = require('url');

 var fn = protein()
-	// Add a query property to the request.
-The you can use request.query to access the parsed query .getter('request.query', function() {
+	// Adds a query property to the request.
+Then you can use request.query to access the parsed query .getter('request.query', function() {
 		// Notice that the parsing is only taking place the first time we access it return this._query || (this._query = url.parse(request.url, true).query);
 	})
-	.fn('response.echo', functoin() {
+	// Adds an echo method to the response.
+Use response.echo() to return the query .fn('response.echo', function() {
 		this.end(JSON.stringify(this.request.query));
 	})
 	.use(function() {
-		// this method is the only one which is run on every request response.end('hello world');
+		// This method is the only one which is run on every request response.echo();
 	});

 require('http').createServer(fn).listen(8080);